Statutory Maternity Leave & Maternity Pay

 1. For the first 6 weeks of leave the employee is entitled to 9/10ths (90%) of their normal weekly pay.
 The normal weekly pay is worked out from what the employee received before Maternity Leave, (up to 12 weeks).

-2. After the first 6 weeks the employee is entitled to a minimum of £136.78 per week for the rest of the Ordinary Maternity Leave (33 weeks).
+2. After the first 6 weeks the employee is entitled to £138.18 per week or 90% of their weekly pay, (whichever is the lowest amount) for the rest of the Ordinary Maternity Leave (33 weeks).

 3. If the SMP payment is in fact more than the employee's normal weekly pay, then the employee is only entitled to their weekly wage for the whole 39 weeks of Ordinary Maternity Leave.